ristic23/NFInnova-Github-API/README.md

 - Repository pattern for scalable data flow
 - Unit test and using turbine for testing flows
 - UI test
-- GitHub Action trigger on push checks unit tests
+- A GitHub Action is used for CI/CD to trigger a workflow that runs unit tests on every push

 ---